 Investing in an accurate environmental monitoring system helps this preservation effort.
 Ruuvi is a Finnish company, ready to help in this process.
 Check out our products and services and reach out to us with any questions on how our products can help you maintain the correct environmental conditions in your library!
 Together we can help you preserve your books for a long time to come.

-If you treasure your book collection, then yes, you should absolutely monitor your library’s environment.
-Ruuvi offers products that are made for this job.
 With precise measuring, easy-to-use platforms and customisable alarms, you can ensure ideal environmental conditions for your books!

 Where can I store my books?